Freedom Monument (Bydgoszcz): Freedom Monument

 The end of communist rule in 1989 caused a review to the grounds upon which the monument was initially built.

-At the request of the inhabitants of the city, in 1990, Bydgoszcz City Council passed a resolution to rename the Monument of Gratitude to "Freedom Monument".
-Some reliefs were changed and gradually some supplemented ones were added.
+At the request of the inhabitants of the city, in 1990, Bydgoszcz City Council passed a resolution to rename the Monument of Gratitude to Freedom Monument.
+Some reliefs were changed and gradually additional ones were added.

-The unveiling and new dedication of the "rebuilt" monument took place on 10 November 1991.
+The unveiling and new dedication of the rebuilt monument took place on 10 November 1991.

 In 1994, following the recommendations of the City Council, a relief of bronze was placed on the front wall of the monument, commemorating the return of Bydgoszcz to the Polish state on 20 January 1920.
-The scene portrays the greeting to the troops of the Polish Army entering the city on the Old Market square in Bydgoszcz.
+The scene portrayed the greeting to the troops of the Polish Army entering the city on the Old Market square in Bydgoszcz.

-The bas-relief is the work of the Polish sculptor Alexander Dętkoś.
-In 1995, on the left side of the monument (facing the street) were put plaques from the same artist with dates of important events for the city.
+The bas-relief was the work of Polish sculptor Alexander Dętkoś.
+In 1995, on the left side of the monument (facing the street) plaques realized by the same artist were put, detailing dates of important events in Bydgoszcz history.
 The tombstone placed on the grave of the 11 Soviet soldiers killed in 1945, remained untouched.

+Dismantlement of the monument

+With time, the current state of preservation of the monument's cladding deteriorated and city authorities had difficulties to clearly determine the solidity of the bound between the granite slabs and the obelisk's supporting structure.

+A decision was taken in May 2025 to include the monument demolition in the overall project of revitalization of the square.
+A competition for the erection of a new monument is planned to start during the third quarter of 2026.